Easter Brunch Anyone?

 - Brewer’s Alley.
 They have a Grand Easter Buffet, it’s appropriately named.
 The have Herb Crusted Leg of Lamb, Prime Rib and Spiral Ham, and a Cold Table and Hot Table.
 It’s a lot of food.

 - Silver Diner serves a wonderful brunch every day.
-Amazing Omelettes.
+Amazing Omelets.
 Fresh and local.

 - The Braddock Inn.
 Here’s the menu from their Facebook Page: *Reservations Required*

-- Wilcom’s Inn has a “bottomless brunch” menu that’s extensive, and mimosas, bloody marys, and sangria.
-(One of my brother’s favorites)
+- Wilcom’s Inn has a “bottomless brunch” menu that’s extensive, and mimosas, bloody mary’s, and sangria.
+(One of my brother’s favorites) They have a gluten free menu.

 - Monocacy Crossing.
 Well known for their Sunday Brunch.
-It’s not particularly an Easter brunch, but a good one, nevertheless.
+It’s not particularly an Easter brunch, but a good one, and large.

 So, no one should have to cook on Easter if they don’t want to!